weinhouse/Random-Fun-Projects/vesync_smart_outlet/README.md

 ### Vesync [smart outlets](http://www.vesync.com/outlets)

-It's recommended to upplug a battery from it's charger within an hour or so of full charge to prolog it's life.
+It's recommended to unplug a battery from it's charger within an hour or so of full charge to prolog it's life.
 I wanted a script to monitor my new e-bike battery and have it turn off the charger within that time frame.
 I found these reasonably priced [outlets](http://www.vesync.com/outlets) which also has [Python API](https://pypi.org/project/pyvesync-v2/).
 The goal was to see when watts output are below a certain threashold indicating that charging is complete and to shut of the smart outlet to maximize the batteries life.
 I wanted to have this all self contained in a Docker image to be easliy deployed anywhere.
 I may use this script for other power tool batteries in the future.

 #### Here is how I use this script:
 - vesync outlet is plugged into the wall and connected to battery charger.